orionnelson/Wff-Calculator/README.md

 BUGS:
-Leaving the Final operation to be a Negation may give errors.
+Leaving the final operation to be a negation may give errors.
-This Does work However I have not been able to get the initial negation to work (1(a2b))
+This does work however I have not been able to get the initial negation to work (1(a2b))
 ````